melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 ---

+June 2021: LazyLedger project is now called Celestia.

-In LazyLedger, the client ONLY verifies & executes transactions, which are related to the application it's running.
+In Celestia, the client ONLY verifies & executes transactions, which are related to the application it's running.
 When a client requests transactions, it uses the namespace ID (e.g., "cryptokitties") to tell which transactions it's interested in.
 Namespace IDs, therefore, are used as shard keys (virtual